Imangali Tasmagambetov: Early political career

 In 1989, Tasmagambetov was elected as the First Secretary of the Central Committee of the Komsomol in Kazakh SSR.
 In 1991, he became a chairman of the State Committee of the Republic of Kazakhstan on Youth Affairs.

 From 1993 to 1995, Tasmagambetov worked as an assistant to the President of Kazakhstan.
 On 13 March 1995, he became the Deputy Prime Minister of Kazakhstan and from 17 March 1997, he served as the Minister of Education and Culture.
 That same year, Tasmagambetov was appointed as the Deputy Head of the Presidential Administration of Kazakhstan and the head of the Organizational and Control Department of the Presidential Administration.
 In 1998, he became the First Assistant to the President.

-On 18 February 1999, Tasmagambetov was appointed as the akim of Atyrau Region and from 17 December 2000, he served as the Deputy Prime Minister in the 4th government.
+On 18 February 1999, Tasmagambetov was appointed as the akim of Atyrau Region and from 17 December 2000, he served as the Deputy Prime Minister in Tokayev Government.